Meet Our Amazing Team!

 Michelle A. Watson

 Michelle was born and raised in Nogales, Arizona and is a wife and mother of two.
 She is actively involved with local animal rescues, specifically with the Great Dane Rescue of Tucson.
 She presently works full-time at Pima Joint Technical Education District as their EMT Program Coordinator/Instructor and part-time as an EMT for AMR/Rural Metro.
-She has been an EMT for over thirteen years.
+She has been an EMT for over fourteen years.
 She also serves as a Crisis Responder for local crisis response teams serving First Responders, Firefighters and EMS providers throughout Southern Arizona.
 An integral part of the ICSAVE family, Michelle is a staunch advocate for the protection of children, progressive educational models and the provision of mental health care services to those in need.
 She and her family presently reside in Southern Arizona.

 Special Operations Supervisor (SOS) Gerardo Carrasco leads the Emergency Medical Services (EMS) Program in the Tucson Sector and is a member of the Border Patrol Search, Trauma and Rescue (BORSTAR) team.
 He is also one of Integrated Community Solutions to Active Violence Events (ICSAVE) Core Instructor Cadre.